jmreicha/autosnap/README.md

 #AWS snapshot tool

-A simple command line tool to for taking and managing AWS volumes and snapshots.
-Used for managing AWS backups and managing the snapshot lifecyle.
+A simple command line tool to for managing AWS volumes and snapshots.

-###Configurtion
+###Configuration

 You will need to create a default config in the root of this directory called `.config` that contains the following AWS account info.